CheatingBoy6890/Open-Lasertag-System-Tagger/README.md

  - Time

 Congratulations you made it to the end of this readme.
-If you want this to be longer consider buying us a coffe (https://www.paypal.com/donate/?hosted_button_id=2RZBTA5GMNH6S) so we can make all files longer and better.
-And don't forget to cuddle your cat!
+If you want this to be longer consider buying us a coffe (https://www.paypal.com/donate/?hosted_button_id=2RZBTA5GMNH6S) so we can make all files longer and better and don't forget to cuddle your cat!